I realized the irony of the shirt and look later. Honestly, he likes green smoothies.:)

 The bottom line is that time is like land – they do not make any more of it.
 So, we have to work with what we have and pick priorities.
-And eating healthy DOES prevail over baseball, hockey and soccer in all other countries except in America.
+And eating healthy does prevail over baseball, hockey and soccer.
 Playing sport is very temporarily but having an unhealthy body is for life.

-Whether your child will grow up eating healthy is COMPLETELY UP TO YOU!
+Whether your child will grow up eating healthy is completely up to you!
+You can do it!